 By the way, I can hear you screaming ‘how on earth can I write 3000 or more words!!!’
 More about it a bit later.
 Back to my main elements. 🙂

-My comparison chart shows my top recommended products (around 5) with some technical details and a short description of the product.
+My comparison chart shows my top recommended products (at least 5 up to 10 products) with some technical details and a short description of the product.
 I also add affiliate links to each of them.

 I then describe the benefits of the product range in general as well as the Pros and Cons.
 The chart is for readers who want to get information before they go ahead with their purchase quickly.
 Not everyone needs a lot of information.